 - A single vanity offers easier installation and lower cost due it only needing one faucet and sink, as well as lesser plumbing lines needed compared to a double vanity

 Double Bathroom Vanity

 A double vanity sink is a bathroom feature that may improve home value and marketability.
 As stated in a study conducted by the National Association of Home Builders in 2021, it ranked third in the most-wanted bathroom features chosen as “essential” by home buyers (NAHB, 2021).
 Aside from this, there are other advantages of a double vanity!

 - This is ideal for shared bathroom space, leaving you your own personal space to use while also keeping your own bathroom toiletries separate.
 This also enables two people to use the sinks simultaneously.

 - A double vanity may also provide large counter space unless the two sinks are almost next to each other presenting little to no space for a counter.
 So unless a counter isn’t needed, this leaves little space to put your essential toiletries and accessories.

 - It may also provide additional storage space depending on the length of the vanity, rendering space for cabinets and drawers.

 Torn between a single and a double vanity?
 You might want to consider this double sink which combines the two options into one: it has one drainage pipe while having two faucets.
+Before choosing to remodel, consult with one of our realtors to understand the value vs. the cost of building equity in your Tri-Cities home.
 If you’re interested in more home features, check out our Ultimate Real Estate Guide which might be helpful for you!

 Brandwein, S. (Feb.
 27, 2021).
 A Comprehensive Guide to Double Sink Vanities: Buyers’ Most Coveted Bathroom Feature.
 Retrieved from https://www.homelight.com/blog/add-double-sink-vanity/